Oliver Cromwell … an alumnus of Sidney Sussex. But is he buried in the college chapel?

 It was said at the end of the 18th century that Cromwell’s room was “in the back court, middle staircase” – in other words on H staircase in Chapel Court, where I am staying this week.
 However, there is no contemporary evidence for this, and this part of the building may not have been built until about 1630.

-During Cromwell’s days here, the Master of Sydney was Samuel Ward, a noted Calvinist theologian, one of the translators of the King James Version of the Bible, and an English delegate at the Synod of Dort in 1618.
+During Cromwell’s days here, the Master of Sidney Sussex was Samuel Ward, a noted Calvinist theologian, one of the translators of the King James Version of the Bible, and an English delegate at the Synod of Dort in 1618.
 By then, Cromwell had left Cambridge without taking a degree after his father’s death in 1617.

 When Cromwell died on 3 September 1658, he was given a state funeral in Westminster Abbey, and the spot where he was buried is still marked on the abbey floor.
 But how did his head come into Dr Wilkinson’s possession?
 And who could possibly prove that this head was Cromwell’s?

 Although Sidney Sussex was a Puritan foundation, Sidney’s Master and Fellows supported Charles I during the English Civil War, and succeeded in sending £100 to the king in support of the royalist cause.
 Nevertheless, Cromwell had King Charles I beheaded in 1648.
 When Cromwell died in 1658, he was given a splendid funeral that was based closely on that given to Charles I’s father, James I, and he was embalmed and buried among the kings in Westminster Abbey.

 But Charles I’s son, Charles II, was restored to the throne in 1660 he had Cromwell reburied by the gallows on Tyburn Hill.
 Around this time, Cromwell’s entry in the admission register at Sidney Sussex was altered with the addition of an emphatic Latin explanation that begins “Hic fuit grandis ille impostor, carnifex…”: